Climate and Average Weather Year Round in Mexico City Mexico

 The average hourly wind speed in Mexico City experiences mild seasonal variation over the course of the year.

 The windier part of the year lasts for 3.3 months, from January 14 to April 22, with average wind speeds of more than 4.7 miles per hour.
-The windiest day of the year is March 13, with an average hourly wind speed of 5.3 miles per hour.
+The windiest month of the year in Mexico City is March, with an average hourly wind speed of 5.3 miles per hour.

 The calmer time of year lasts for 8.7 months, from April 22 to January 14.
-The calmest day of the year is May 31, with an average hourly wind speed of 4.0 miles per hour.
+The calmest month of the year in Mexico City is May, with an average hourly wind speed of 4.1 miles per hour.

 The predominant average hourly wind direction in Mexico City varies throughout the year.